skip to primary navigation skip to content

 Research

-The above work has underpinned my research Fellowship at the European Space Agency, where I have been awarded £83,000 to produce a pan-Antarctic dataset of surface meltwater across 65 ice shelves, before exploring which essential climate variables (https://climate.esa.int/en/odp/#/dashboard) are driving this melt, through advanced statistical analysis.
+The above work underpinned a research Fellowship at the European Space Agency, where I was awarded £83,000 to produce a pan-Antarctic dataset of surface meltwater across Antarctica's ice shelves, and to explore which essential climate variables drove spatio-temporal patterns in this meltwater variability.

 In addition to research centred on machine learning and remote sensing methodologies, I have significant fieldwork experience in both Antarctica and Iceland.
 My most recent fieldwork has involved two seasons working with an NSFGEO-NERC funded project entitled "Ice-Shelf Instability Caused by Active Surface Meltwater Production, Movement, Ponding and Hydrofracture" (PI: Dr Alison Banwell).